 Never adopt it can’t-happen-to-me thinking when it comes to a disability.
 Therefore having a personal disability policy in place is a must.

 If a physician is a member of a group practice and is underinsured, the spouse would most likely look to the group for money, and you don’t want that to happen.
 I believe that it should be in every physician’s employment agreement that the physician must have disability insurance.
 You don’t want a doctor or his family looking at the practice for more money because he didn’t protect himself.

 Many physicians allow their individual or group medical practice to pay for disability insurance with pre-tax dollars, but I strongly believe this is a bad idea because when there’s a disability and the insurance pays the policy amount, that money is taxable.

-If there’s a disability and the physician is the breadwinner, the family is going to need every nickel for the family, so they will want the full amount of the proceeds on a tax-free basis.
+If there’s a disability and the physician is the breadwinner, the family going to need every nickel for the family, so I want the full amount of the proceeds on a tax-free basis.
 While you might save a little money paying for the premium before taxes, that’s not looking down the road.

 On a side note, don’t forget about life insurance.
 Are you adequately insured in case of one of those “it can’t happen to me” moments?

 Practice overhead disability insurance

 This policy covers a doctor’s share of the practice overhead in the event of long-term illness or disability.
 Does your practice have it in place, especially if you are a solo practice?